The OUTIQ function calculates the outliers in a set of input values using interquartile range computations.

 - s4 - Indicates that all major outlier data points should be hidden in the result.
 The default value is True.

 - s5 - Indicates what value should be used to replace any hidden outliers.
-Supported values are 0 to 3, where 0 - null values, 1 - zero, 2 - neighbour's average, 3 - global average.
+Available choices include:

 - Alignments (optional) - A hierarchy placeholder to be used as the alignment axis.

 The Data Outliers function generates the following output:

 - Interquartile Outliers - The Interquartile Outliers result set.